StydeNet/html/README.md

 ];
 ```

-This middleware is needed to persist the alert messages after each request is completed, and this is it.
+This middleware is needed to persist the alert messages after each request is completed.

 Please notice that the following global aliases will be automatically available (you don't need to add them):